 Earbud fit includes how they feel in the canal and the inner fold of the ear.
 While many earbuds come with multiple tip sizes and some apps include a “fit test” feature, those with smaller ears or ear canals might struggle to find all-day comfort.
 Because some sound suppression comes from the blocking of the ear canal and some of the discomfort comes from this seal, finding a pair with excellent noise cancellation and impressive comfort is challenging.

-The least comfortable earbuds in this lineup are the Bose QuietComfort Ultra Earbuds.
+The least comfortable earbuds in this lineup are the Bose QuietComfort Ultra (Gen 2) Earbuds.
 They are bulky, and the shape seems to favor some ears over others.
 While the “wing” design helps with stability, the earbuds rotate and often feel “out of position,” creating discomfort, especially in smaller ears.
-While they fit better than the Bose QuietComfort Earbuds we tested in our wireless earbud review, they still weren't brag-worthy.
+We struggled to find a comfortable fit for most listeners.

 Check Your Wallet